-The officers of the Celebrations Association are: S. W. Eckman, president; Fred Stone and Mrs. Charles H. Scammell, vice-presidents; T. J. Mitchell, treasurer; and Horace
+The officers of the Celebrations Association are: S. W. Eckman, president; Fred Stone and Mrs. Charles H. Scam-mell, vice-presidents; T. J. Mitchell, treasurer; and Horace McRobert, Jr., secretary.

 McRobert, Jr., secretary.
-Contributions for the expenses of the celebration should be mailed to T. J. Mitchell, 8r Puritan Avenue.
+Contributions for the expenses of the celebration should be mailed to T. J. Mitchell, 81 Puritan Avenue.
 Mrs. Charles H. Scammell is in charge of the music.
 Louis P. McGahie and F. B. Colton are responsible for floats, prop-erties and costumes.
 Charles H. Nelcamp is the Santa Claus leader.
 Mrs. G. W. Cunningham has bought the toys.